September 28, 2010 10:13 AM

 Hi Adam

-90% of the time any rack of wires, be they wallnuts, Rocks or Stoppers, will work perfectly well; you find a sweet spot for a nut, slot it in, yank it to seat, and you’re away.
-In some places you may find the nut won’t go were you’d like it to, but even than if you’re prepared to work at it you will probably find it fits.
+90% of the time any rack of wires, be they Wallnuts, Rocks or Stoppers, will work perfectly well; you find a sweet spot for a nut, slot it in, yank it to seat, and you’re away.
+In some places you may find the nut won’t go where you’d like it to, but even then if you’re prepared to work at it you will probably find it fits.

 So the bottom line is ideally you want a wide selection of nuts and these would like like this: